Directed by two artists, PG gallery192 is a little different from other galleries.

 The move to 192 Bealey Avenue was made in the year 2000 and PaperGraphica gallery and studio was opened in May of 2001.
 The Bealey Ave site provided a perfect mix of working and display spaces.
 The gallery was housed in the front of the villa and down the back of the property a printmaking studio with lithography, etching and woodcut facilities as well as a picture framing workshop was custom-built.

 While the core of PaperGraphica’s exhibiting programme from 2001 to 2005 was the limited-edition handmade prints coming from the printmaking studio, over time the emphasis changed.
 More exhibitions have come directly from artists and they were not all works on paper.
 PaperGraphica evolved into a gallery representing a range of artists.
 This change also corresponded with a desire by Marian to let go the demanding role of master printer and put her energy into her own work.

-After the February 2011 earthquake Marian and Nigel continued to host regular exhibitions in the poor old cracked and slopey villa.
+After the February 2011 earthquake Marian and Nigel continued to host regular exhibitions in the quake-damaged cracked and slopey villa.
 But two years of difficult conditions forced a decision to reduce activity during 2013, awaiting the repair.
 After extensive renovations, the gallery was re-invented, renamed and reopened in March 2015 as PG gallery192

 Art businesses and galleries are like an artist’s work – always subject to change and development.
 Change being necessary for vitality.
 Although PG has a 30-year history behind it, it is still a work in progress, and no doubt its form will continue to evolve.